davidsho/Portfolio/README.md

 - [x] Add crypto table
 - [x] Format crypto table for mobile
 - [x] Fix 404 error on /* routes
+- [ ] Add back to top button on pages that require it